UNIBASE

 -b

-Dump table in UDF (Universal Dump Format)/csv.
+Dump table in UDF (Universal Dump Format) or csv.
 See ubbatch(1) for details.

 -c